 The YJC relies on the expertise of juvenile justice-related individuals and their respective agencies to accomplish its work plan.
-These agencies regularly attend YJC meetings and keep the YJC members apprised of activities, interests, concerns, and trainings that are relevant to juvenile justice; their participation has contributed to the YJC's overall knowledge of juvenile justice in Montana and the ability to solve problems through cooperation and collaboration:
+These agencies regularly attend YJC meetings and keep the YJC members apprised of activities, interests, concerns, and trainings that are relevant to juvenile justice.
+Their participation has contributed to the YJC's overall knowledge of juvenile justice in Montana and the ability to solve problems through cooperation and collaboration:

 - Office of Court Administration

-- o Public Defender's Office
+- Public Defender's Office

-- o Children's Mental Health Bureau
+- Children's Mental Health Bureau

-- o The Prevention Resource Center, Department of Public Health and Human Services
+- The Prevention Resource Center, Department of Public Health and Human Services

 - o Addictive and Mental Health Disorders Division

 - Office of Public Instruction

-- o Department of Corrections, Youth Services Division
+- Department of Corrections, Crime Control Bureau